 Try Making “Nissin UFO Sauce Yakisoba Pan” Hot Dog

-Yesterday when I stopped by a 7-Eleven store on the way to work, for lunch, together with a bowl of pre-cooked ramen, I purchased an interesting hot dog bun.
+When I stopped by a 7-Eleven store on the way to work yesterday, I purchased a quirky hot dog bun together with a bowl of pre-cooked ramen.

-Actually, over the last few weeks, I had been a little curious about the newly released sandwich bun because of the food combination used for it.
+Actually, I had been a little curious about the newly released sandwich bun over the last few weeks because of its food combination.

-Although that food combination might sound strange to you, Yakisoba Pan itself has long been around in Japan and is widely enjoyed around the country.
+That food combination might sound strange, but Yakisoba Pan has long been a staple in Japan and is available at almost every convenience store.

-Nissin UFO Sauce Yakisoba (released in 1976) is one of the top-selling and most loved instant Yakisoba noodles in Japan featuring its special, thick Yakisoba sauce, which is famous for being addictive.
+For the unfamiliar, Nissin UFO Sauce Yakisoba is one of Japan’s top-selling, most-loved instant Yakisoba noodles.
+It features its special thick Yakisoba sauce, which is famous for being addictive.

-Thus, thanks to the special Yakisoba sauce, the hot dog bun from the 7 & i premium line, Nissin UFO Sauce Yakisoba Pan was very savory and rich in flavor, compared to average Yakisoba Pan.
+Thus, thanks to the special Yakisoba sauce, the 7-Eleven’s Nissin UFO Sauce Yakisoba bun was nicely savory and flavorful compared to the average Yakisoba Pan.

 How to Make (Easy Recipe)

-If you live outside of Japan, you might think it is difficult to try out the Japanese noodle bun.
+If you live outside of Japan, you might think it is hard to try the noodle bun.

-But with Nissin U.F.O Sauce Yakisoba, you can make the delicious sandwich very easily; Simply cook the instant Yakisoba and put the finished noodles in the slit of a hot dog bun.
+But with Nissin UFO Sauce Yakisoba, you can effortlessly make it by simply cooking the instant Yakisoba and putting the prepared noodles in the slit of a hot dog bun.

-For people who are interested in this method, lastly, here are the cooking instructions for the UFO Sauce Yakisoba instant noodle.
+For those interested in this method, I share the cooking instructions for the UFO Sauce Yakisoba instant noodle.